 Setting up your campaign

-The first steps for setting up a localized, A/B tested push campaign are the same as other channels, with a few extra actions.
-Note that all-platform push campaigns are currently only available for mobile platforms (iOS, Android, Amazon).
+The first steps for setting up a push notification campaign are the same as other channels, with a few extra actions.

 To set up your campaign